Table of Contents

 LeanFIRE is just one approach to financial independence.
 If you're curious about other strategies like FatFIRE, BaristaFIRE, or CoastFIRE, explore our complete guide to different types of FIRE.

-Core Math: The 4% Rule, Simplified
+Core Math: The 4% Rule for Extreme Frugality

-Annual Expenses x 25 = Required Portfolio
+Lean FIRE Portfolio = Annual Expenses x 25

 Example calculations: